Ninja (1986 video game): Reception

 Ninja received mixed reviews.
 Bob Chappell writing for Atari User found the game very good with "first rate animation and sound. [...]
 For the low price, an unmissable bargain".
 Computer Gamer reviewer praised graphics, animation and sound of the game.
-On the other hand Zzap!64 reviewers found the Commodore 64 version awful and boring and gave it an overall rating of 25% concluding "One of Mastertronic's weakest releases."
+On the other hand Zzap!64 reviewers found the Commodore 64 version awful and boring and gave it an overall rating of 25%.

 Commodore User gave the game a rating of 4/10.